 Scheduling the appointment

-At Mountains Lawyers, we understand that sometimes you don’t receive your bank documents until a few days before settlement is due.
+At MLLS, we understand that sometimes you don’t receive your bank documents until a few days before settlement is due.
 In such circumstances, we’ll endeavour to schedule an urgent appointment to ensure the settlement isn’t delayed.
 However, it’s important to schedule the appointment as soon as you have the documents so we can avoid any last minute rush.